What Do Manufacturing Stone Cutter or Carver Do?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-There were about 43,000 jobs for Manufacturing Stone Cutter or Carver in 2016 (in the United States).
+In the United States, there were 43,000 jobs for Manufacturing Stone Cutter or Carver in 2016.
 There is little to no growth in job opportunities for Manufacturing Stone Cutter or Carver.
-The BLS estimates 4,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 The states with the most job growth for Manufacturing Stone Cutter or Carver are Utah, Nevada, and Alabama.
 Watch out if you plan on working in Vermont, Ohio, or Virginia.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Manufacturing Stone Cutters and Carvers is somewhere between $22,910 and $51,010.
+The average yearly salary of a Manufacturing Stone Cutter or Carver ranges between $22,910 and $51,010.

 Manufacturing Stone Cutters and Carvers who work in Vermont, New Jersey, or Rhode Island, make the highest salaries.